Simulating Hard Attention Using Soft Attention: Basic Approximations

-Subsequently, we will make use of the \emph{table lookup} operation: given $c_i \in [n]$ for $i \in [n]$, each position $i$ attends solely to position $j$ such that $j = c_i$.
-This is possible using hard attention, but in soft attention, we must approximate it.
-The following lemma helps quantify the approximation error.
+Some constructions of hard-attention transformers use a \emph{table lookup} operation \citep{barcelo2023logical,strobl2024transformers}: given $\tablerow_i \in [n]$ for $i \in [n]$, we want to retrieve the value $v_{\tablerow_i}$.
+This is accomplished using a parabola-shaped pattern that peaks at position $\tablerow_i$ (\cref{fig:approximations}).
+Under hard attention, each position $i$ attends solely to position $j$ such that $j = \tablerow_i$.
+To replicate this using soft attention, we must approximate it.
+When $|v_j|$ is bounded, \cref{lem:softmax_bound_constant} suffices to bound the approximation error, but in one case, we have $v_j = j$, so we need the following lemma. \begin{lemma} Let $\tlscale \ge 1$ and let $\tablerow$ and $n$ be integers such that $1 \le \tablerow \le n$.
+For $j \in[n]$, define $s_{j} =\tlscale (2 \tablerow j - j^2)$.
+Then